Skip to content

 Discover more about the history of Upton House and how following its acquisition by Lord and Lady Bearsted in 1927, they set about improving the estate and hiring garden designer Kitty Lloyd-Jones to improve the garden.

-Discover how a rare painting by Venetian artist Jacopo Tintoretto is being researched, and conserved in a new project.
+Discover how a rare painting by Venetian artist Jacopo Tintoretto has been researched, and conserved in a detailed project.

 Take a look at some of the conservation work that takes place at Upton to look after this place for everyone, for ever.